 What Lichtenstein was famous for

-Lichtenstein was in the front line of the Pop Art movement which was captivated by the manufacturing process and mass consumerism.
-Lichtenstein built a largely successful career based on deceivingly simple works that appropriated from popular comic book characters, pulp fiction, and advertisement.
-Lichtenstein was skilled at the art of separating, cropping and enlarging certain sections of a mural to make the composition more striking.
+Lichtenstein was in the front line of the Pop Art movement, which was captivated by the manufacturing process and mass consumerism.
+He built a successful career based on deceivingly simple works appropriated from popular comic book characters, pulp fiction, and advertisements.
+Lichtenstein was skilled at separating, cropping and enlarging certain sections of a mural to make the composition more striking.

 The progression of his paintings

-Lichtenstein’s first works were based on experimentation with abstract expressionism but his style begun to mature as he started to concentrate on a particular style.
+Lichtenstein’s first works were based on experimentation with abstract expressionism, but his style began to mature as he started to concentrate on a particular type.
 His paintings soon started to draw inspiration from the narrative drama of comic books.
-His works featured certain elements that were characteristically Lichtenstein such as the use of dots.
-Lichtenstein’s pieces exemplified pop art’s complex relationship with societal change and pop culture and the changes that came about in the 1960s.
+His works featured elements characteristically Lichtenstein, such as the use of dots.
+Lichtenstein’s pieces exemplified pop art’s complex relationship with societal change, pop culture, and the changes that came about in the 1960s.

 Message of the works

-Along with other popular pop artists such as Andy Warhol, Lichtenstein’s work helped to develop the market drastically in the 1960s.
+Along with other famous pop artists such as Andy Warhol, Lichtenstein’s work helped to develop the market drastically in the 1960s.
 Because of his contributions to the movement, artists started being commissioned and actually receiving recognition for their works.
-Additionally, contemporary art began to fetch good prices which led to the hyper commoditization of art.
+Additionally, contemporary art began to fetch good prices, leading to art’s hyper-commoditization.
 Although it has been a while since the world was introduced to a Lichtenstein original, his works are still in very high demand today.

 Weisman Art Museum, Minnesota, 1963